Sigmmma/c20/src/content/h2/tools/h2ek/h2tool/readme.md

 ```

 # Batch bitmap compilation
-32bit TIF, uncompressed 32bit TGA, JPEG, and BMP images can be compiled into a [bitmap][] using the `bitmaps` verb:
+TIF, TIFF, uncompressed 32bit TGA, JPEG, 32 bit BMP, and 24 bit BMP images can be compiled into a [bitmap][] using the `bitmaps` verb:

 ```sh
 # bitmaps <source-directory>